 A bounds expression used with the latter two pointer types has three forms:

 count(e) where e defines the array’s length.
-Thus, if pointer p has bounds count(n) then the accessible memory is in the range [p, p+n].
+Thus, if pointer p has bounds count(n), then the accessible memory is in the range [p, p+n].
 Bounds expression e must be side-effect free and may only refer to variables whose addresses are not taken, or adjacent struct fields.

 byte_count(e) is like count, but expresses arith- metic using bytes, no objects; i.e., count(e) used for array_ptr<T > is equivalent to byte_count(e sizeof(T ))